geoserver/geoserver/doc/en/user/source/services/wms/get_legend_graphic/legendgraphic.rst

 ColorMap type is RAMP
 '''''''''''''''''''''

 Refer to the SLD rainfall_classes.sld in attachment.
 Notice that the first legend show the default border behavior while the second has been force to draw a border for the breakpoint color of the the colormap entry quantity described by the rendered text.
-Notice that each color element has a part that show the fixed color from the colormap entry it depicts (the lowest part of it, the one that has been outlined by the boder in the second legend here below) while the upper part of the element has a gradient tha connects each element to the previous one to point out the fact that we are using linear interpolation.
+Notice that each color element has a part that show the fixed color from the colormap entry it depicts (the lowest part of it, the one that has been outlined by the border in the second legend below) while the upper part of the element has a gradient that connects each element to the previous one to point out the fact that we are using linear interpolation.

 .. figure:: img/rasterlegend5.png
    :align: center